 Platform support cables

-Should one of the support cables fail, the remaining cables are able to support the platform load as each cable is break-test rated to a load capacity 5 times that of the total SWL.
+Should one of the support cables fail, the remaining cables are able to support the platform load as each cable is break-test rated to a load capacity 5 times that of the total MRC.

 Activation of platform